Intermittent-Fasting’s Sneak-Attack On Obesity & Metabolic-Illness:

 Dr. Satchin Panda and colleagues at his department of the Salk Institute have been studying the benefits of intermittent-fasting for awhile now.

 And every new study they publish just bears out the theory even more.

 As a refresher, Intermittent-Fasting or Time-Restricted-Eating, includes the practice of limiting the length of the time for you to eat all your calories.

 This can be done in almost any on/off pattern of hours in the day, or days of the week.

 It may or may-not stipulate specific start & end times for metabolic or health-effects, like getting an early-start x hours after you wake up.

 But it’s generally the opposite of eat whenever you feel, for as long as you feel, or the Midnight Snack Club.

 So in the current-study, paired with some of Panda Lab’s earlier work, they found an interesting parallel for humans,

-Many of us eat over the course of much of the day; almost all 16 hours.
+Many of us eat over the entire course the day; almost all 16 hours.